jaeg/hats-worker/README.md

 - wart.ShuttingDown - It is suggested that if you have code that loops you also check this to make sure the code end cleanly.
   - returns bool

+#### Wart
+- thread.Key
+  - returns string
+- thread.State
+  - returns string
+- thread.Status
+  - returns string
+- thread.Stopped - It is suggested that if you have code that loops you also check this to make sure the code end cleanly.
+  - returns bool
+- thread.Disable() - Disables the thread completely
+  - returns nothing
+- thread.Stop() - Stops the thread causing another node to possibly pick it up
+  - returns nothing
 #### HTTP
 - http.Get(url)
   - returns {body:'',headers:[], status: 200}